dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/04-Sept-2023/ci-updates-phase2-rn.md

 ## What you need to update

+- If you want to set up a CI environment for your jobs, dbt Labs recommends that you create your CI job in a dedicated [deployment environment](/docs/deploy/deploy-environments#create-a-deployment-environment) that's connected to a staging database.
+To learn more about these environment best practices, refer to the guide [Get started with continuous integration tests](/guides/orchestration/set-up-ci/overview).

-If you previously set up a job using the [Create Job](/dbt-cloud/api-v2#/operations/Create%20Job) API endpoint before September 11, 2023, you must re-create the job as described in [Trigger a CI job with the API](/docs/deploy/ci-jobs#trigger-a-ci-job-with-the-api).
+- If you previously set up a job using the [Create Job](/dbt-cloud/api-v2#/operations/Create%20Job) API endpoint before September 11, 2023, you must re-create the job as described in [Trigger a CI job with the API](/docs/deploy/ci-jobs#trigger-a-ci-job-with-the-api).
 This is because you must set the `job_type` to be `ci`.

+- If you previously set up a job using dbt Cloud before September 11, 2023, you must re-create the job as described in [Set up CI jobs](/docs/deploy/ci-jobs#set-up-ci-jobs) and make sure to enable the option **Triggered by pull requests**.